Kryptos K4: Recovered, Reconstructed, and Bounded

 THECOMPASSROSEISHEREXEASTNORTHEASTTHISISYOURPOSITIONXCOMMISSIONBERLINCLOCKWHICHISNORTHEASTOFHEREX

-K4 is a Quagmire III variant with a physical keystream and a one-bit gate.
+The reconstructed mechanism is a Quagmire III variant with a physical keystream and a one-bit gate.
 The keyword is KRYPTOS, the same one used for K1, K2, and K3.
-The keystream is the tableau side of the copper screen: for each K4 ciphertext position, the helper letter is the character on the back of the sculpture at the same row and column.
-A one-bit gate then adds 1 or 0 to the shift at each position, determined by the position’s place in the grid.
-Apply standard Quagmire III subtraction.
-P = (C − R) mod 26 holds at all 97 positions.
+The helper letter at each position is read from the tableau side of the copper screen at the same row and column.
+A one-bit gate then adds 1 or 0 to the shift, fixed by the position’s place in the grid.
+Turning a helper letter into the exact shift uses the helper cards, which are back-solved from the plaintext.
+P = (C − R) mod 26 holds at all 97 positions, which is internal consistency, not independent confirmation.

 Why this is simpler than it looked

 Sanborn has said for years that K4 should reduce to a simple puzzle, not a complex mathematical equation.
-He was right.
-Once you have access to the sculpture, or photographs of both sides, K4 decodes in four steps:
+He was right about the message and the on-site reading; the key chart is the part that stayed sealed.
+Once you have the sculpture (or photographs of both sides) and the reconstructed helper cards, K4 decodes in four steps:

 - Step 1: The keyword is KRYPTOS.
 The same keyword used for K1, K2, and K3.
 The keyed alphabet is K R Y P T O S A B C D E F G H I J L M N Q U V W X Z.